Preyash18/ENPM_661_Project-2/README.md

 4) Rigid robot:-
      	-Clearance of 'c' is given with the added clearance of radius of robot (r) making it total of r+c -Predefined values of r and c is 2.
-     	-You can vary value of r and c by varying values at line number at 32 and 33 respectively.
+     	-You can vary value of r and c by varying values at line number at 30 and 31 respectively.
      	-If values of r and c is increased, also change the starting node location from (5,5).
 If not,  it would be in border and program won't run.

 5) Time:-
-	- Total time of run (including backtracking) for "dijkstra_point.py" is 142.708 seconds.
+	- Total time of run (including backtracking) for "dijkstra_point.py" is 142.708 seconds for starting point (5,5) and goal node    	    at (295,195)
-	- Total time of run (including backtracking) for "dijkstra_rigid.py" is 128.34480 seconds with robot radius as 2 px and clearance as 2 px.
+	- Total time of run (including backtracking) for "dijkstra_rigid.py" is 128.34480 seconds with robot radius as 2 px and 		  clearance as 2 px  for starting point (5,5) and goal node at (295,195).